chanux/notes.chanux.me/docs/terraform/flexible.md

 ## Overview

-When the days were old and simple, we created simple modules with a few variables and created a bunch of resources.
-If we wanted multiple instances of a resource, we used `count`s.
-Multiple instances of a resource with some custom infomtion? `list`s were the go to.
+When the days were old and simple, we created simple modules with a few variables and had them create a bunch of resources.
+If we wanted multiple instances of a resource, we'd use `count`s.
+Multiple instances of a resource with some custom information?
+No problem.
+A couple of `list`s could do the job!

 Then we learned about [the perils of lists](https://faun.pub/terraform-deleting-an-element-from-a-list-cb5bdadc8bbd), the hard way.

-Our simple modules with a dozen variables grew into requiring a few dozens of varaibles.
+Our simple modules with a dozen variables grew into requiring a few dozens of variables.
 We soon lost flexibility in complexity.

 However, not all hopes are lost.
-Terraform introduced more features to deal with the naturally increasing complexity.
+Terraform has introduced more features to deal with the naturally increasing complexity.
 These, combined with a bit of discipline and a set of good rules of thumb we may be able to claw back some flexibility while arguably reducing complexity.